WHAT’S NEW IN CANADIAN IMMIGRATION NEWS | JULY 2019

 Youth between the ages of 18 and 30 years can work and travel for up to 12 months through the Working Holiday, International Co-op, or Young Professionals categories in the IEC program.
 Through the IEC program, Canadian youth can now apply to travel and work in Luxembourg, while Luxembourgish youth can apply to travel and work in Canada.

-The Government of Canada announced the launch of a new temporary initiative create a pathway to permanent residency for out-of-status construction workers in the Greater Toronto Area (GTA).
+The Government of Canada announced the launch of a new temporary initiative to create a pathway to permanent residency for out-of-status construction workers in the Greater Toronto Area (GTA).
 Up to 500 out-of-status construction workers will be granted permanent residency status.
 Applicants must identify themselves to the Canadian Labour Congress (CLC).
 CLC officials will determine applicants’ eligibility and refer them to IRCC.
 This initiative is a step toward increasing the protection of construction workers and their families.

 Amendments were made to the Ontario Immigration Nominee Program (OINP) to include new positions in the in-demand skills stream.
 Under the In-Demand Skills Stream, the work experience requirement has been reduced and three new National Occupational Classification (NOC) codes related to personal support workers and transport truck drivers were added as eligible occupations to support changing labour market needs.
 The NOC codes recognized in the in-demand skills stream now include: